SunitaAcharya/myYogaMate/README.md

 # myYogaMate
-It is a Real time embedded progarmming project called "My Yoga Mate" which will detect human posture doing yoga and show them the correct pose from the stored image/video and show the user to correct yoga pose. <br/>
+It is a Real time embedded progarmming project called "My Yoga Mate" which will detect human posture doing yoga and compare it with the stored image/video and show the user to correct yoga pose. <br/>
 This project is built in C++ code using WebCam for detect the human pose from user and image.
 We have use openCV and tensorflow to find human keypoints and pose estimation. <br/>

 <br/>